biemond/biemond-orawls/README.markdown

 ###wls_authentication_provider

-it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot
+it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot or subscribe with the wls_adminserver type

 only control_flag is a property, the rest are parameters and only used in a create action